Kofi Kingston: Formation of The New Day (2014–2018)

 At the Royal Rumble on January 28, 2018, Kingston entered the match as the 16th entrant, but was eliminated by Andrade "Cien" Almas.
-At Fastlane, The New Day faced The Usos for the Smackdown Tag Team Championships, but went to a no contest after inference from The Bludgeon Brothers.
+At Fastlane, The New Day faced The Usos for the Smackdown Tag Team Championships, but went to a no contest after interference from The Bludgeon Brothers.
 Two weeks later, it was confirmed that at WrestleMania 34, The New Day would face The Usos and The Bludgeon Brothers in a Triple Threat tag team match for the Smackdown Tag Team Championships.
 The New Day failed to capture the titles at the WrestleMania, which were won by The Bludgeon Brothers.
 On the April 11 episode of SmackDown Live, The New Day were defeated by The Usos in a match to determine which team would challenge The Bludgeon Brothers at the Greatest Royal Rumble event.
 The New Day competed in a tag team tournament, defeating Sanity in the first round, while The Bar (Cesaro and Sheamus) defeated The Usos.
 The New Day then defeated The Bar the following week on SmackDown Live to earn the right to face The Bludgeon Brothers at SummerSlam, where they won the match by disqualification, meaning The Bludgeon Brothers retained their titles.
 Two days later on SmackDown Live, however, The New Day defeated The Bludgeon Brothers in a no disqualification match to capture the titles for a third time.
 At Hell in a Cell, The New Day successfully defeated Rusev and Aiden English to retain the titles.
 A few weeks later on October 6, at Super Show-Down, The New Day again retained their titles by defeating The Bar.
 At SmackDown 1000, The New Day lost their titles against The Bar.
 They would fail to regain the titles at Crown Jewel event.

+In November 2018, The New Day made up part of "Team SmackDown" in a five-versus-five tag-team elimination match at Survivor Series, in which they defeated Team Raw.
+At TLC: Tables, Ladders & Chairs, The New Day failed to win the championship from The Bar, in a triple-threat tag team match, also involving The Usos.